-That Did Gregorius homered for the second run on Didi Bobblehed Night, and that Masahiro Tanaka pitched the Yankees to a 3-2 win over Carlos Carrasco and the visiting Indians, should have made for more than enough drama, excitement, and “buzz” in the Bronx on August 7, 2016.
+That Didi Gregorius homered for the second run on Didi Bobblehead Night, and that Masahiro Tanaka pitched the Yankees to a 3-2 win over Carlos Carrasco and the visiting Indians, should have made for more than enough drama, excitement, and “buzz” in the Bronx on August 7, 2016.
 But those stories all became subplots to what took place earlier that day, when Alex Rodriguez announced his retirement from the team as a player, though he would continue to be paid through the 2017 season.

 “A Long Day’s Journey into Night,” is how YES TV’s Michael Kay describes the instant classic the Yankees played against the Red Sox on August 7, 2009.
 Neither Josh Beckett nor A.J.
 Burnett disappointed with seven mutual scintillating innings of shutout ball, and the two bullpens continued the mastery until Alex Rodriguez sent the home crowd home happy with a 15th-inning, two-run shot off Boston’s Junichi Tazawa.

 The rejuvenated Toronto Blue Jays stormed from behind to overtake the first-place Yanks down the stretch in 2015, and they began a three-game weekend sweep in the Stadium with a 2-1 win on August 7.
 R.A.
 Dickey and Nate Eovaldi battled to a 1-1 tie through seven, with the runs coming on home runs by Josh Donaldson in the first and Mark Teixeira (batting righty against the righthanded knuckleballer) in the second.
 Yankee fans were frustrated that the team would not score over the next eight frames until Jose Bautista won it with a 10th-inning homer off Branden Pinder; little did they know that Tex’s shot would be the team’s lone tally of the whole weekend.